Yoga Mudras for Beginners: 5 Hand Gestures with Steps and Benefits

-Yoga mudras refer to the symbolic hand gestures formed using the thumb, fingers, and palm.
-This beginner-friendly technique is derived from an Ayurvedic understanding of the five elements and how they are represented in our hands and fingers.
+Yoga mudras refer to the symbolic hand gestures formed using the hands and fingers.
+The technique is derived from a yogic (and Ayurvedic) understanding of the five elements and how they are represented in our hands and fingers.

 A mudra, at heart, is a seal that has a distinct corresponding effect on our body if held for 10 minutes or longer.
-They are a supplementary practice in pranayama, yoga, and meditation.
+These hand gestures are a supplementary practice in pranayama, yoga, and meditation.
 The benefits of yoga mudras, in general, can be summarized as:

-They improve the flow of energy through the body.
+They improve the flow of energy through different parts of the body.

-There are dozens of hand mudras one could use for spiritual practice.
-Each has its own purpose and benefits.
-In this post, we have listed five simple but powerful mudras to heighten your awareness and enhance your breath regulation.
+There are dozens of hand gestures you can use in yoga practices.
+Each mudra has its own purpose and benefits.
+In this post, we have listed five simple but powerful yoga mudras for beginners.
+Use them to heighten your awareness and enhance your breath regulation.

 1. Chin Mudra For Focus and Reception